The Evolution

 How I got here

 By that point I’d been deep in AI for a while, and my path into it was unusual.
 Most people go from theory to applications — learn about neural networks, then build something with them.
 I went the opposite direction.
 I started building AI agents, which pulled me into RAG systems, which pulled me into embeddings and transformers.
 Each layer dragged me deeper into the one below it.
-By the time I was studying transformer architectures in DAT 494 (Advanced Deep Learning) at ASU and building LLMs from scratch, I already had practical intuition from shipping real systems.
+By the time I was studying transformer architectures in DAT 494 (Advanced Deep Learning) at ASU and building language models from scratch, I already had practical intuition from shipping real systems.

 SparkyAI was the project that pushed me deepest into RAG — I dove into reranking mechanisms, advanced retrieval variations, and read a stack of research papers over winter break (my paper summaries live here).
 I was a heavy Qdrant user by then, my go-to vector database for every hackathon I built and won.
 I knew the API inside and out, had read their engineering blogs, and understood the configuration at an advanced level.